-- Factors that contribute to energy balance such as physical activity and diet also play an important role in cancer prevention, because energy imbalance is associated with either obesity or inadequate nutrition.
+- Factors that contribute to energy balance, such as physical activity and diet, also play an important role in cancer prevention.
+Energy imbalance, or eating and drinking more than your body needs, is associated with either obesity or inadequate nutrition.

 Foods, including meat, dairy, grains, fruits and vegetables, fats, and legumes (beans) make up the main parts of your diet.
 The nutrients in foods that the human body turns into energy are called macronutrients.
 They include fat, carbohydrates, and protein.
 Alcohol is also considered a macronutrient, although you do not need it to survive.

 Many foods and nutrients have long been studied for cancer prevention, but finding a specific link between a food or macronutrient and cancer is difficult.
 There are many challenges, including:

 - Foods contain many components, macronutrients, micronutrients (vitamins and minerals ), and non-nutrients (phytonutrients from plants, such as beta carotene), that may contribute to cancer prevention.

 - Most people eat and drink a variety of foods, creating interactions that are challenging to study.

 - Sometimes, macronutrients have different effects on the body, depending on how much of the macronutrient you ate or drank and whether you are eating more or less than your body needs.